Using Kratom for Opiate Withdrawal

-Some preliminary research published in 2019 has indicated that kratom used as an opioid detox treatment may actually have the opposite effect.
-Administration of 7-HMG, one of the major metabolites of mitragynine, has been shown to increase future opioid intake and cravings for opioids.
-Also, 7-HMG itself is considered to have a high potential for abuse which negates any claim that it may help with another addiction.
-While these findings still need to be discussed and reviewed at length, there seems to be no merit to the claims that Kratom can help with Opioid withdrawal.
+Preliminary research published in 2019 indicates that kratom as an opioid detox treatment may have the opposite effect.
+Administration of 7-HMG, one of the major metabolites of mitragynine, increases future opioid intake and cravings.
+Also, 7-HMG itself is considered to have a high potential for abuse.
+This negates any claim that it may help with another addiction.
+While these findings still need to be reviewed at length, there seems to be no merit to the claims that kratom can help with opioid withdrawal.

 Risks of Taking Kratom For Opiate Withdrawal

-Kratom addiction has become an alarming safety issue in the United States, increasing in scale as the drug has gained more mainstream popularity.
-Kratom was originally labelled as a dietary supplement, then later as a soap or incense to sidestep FDA restrictions.
-As such it is currently not subject to regulation under the Federal Controlled Substances Act as a drug.
+Kratom addiction has become an alarming safety issue in the United States.
+The drug has gained more mainstream popularity in recent years.
+It was originally labeled as a dietary supplement, then later as a soap or incense to sidestep FDA restrictions.
+It is currently not subject to regulation under the Federal Controlled Substances Act as a drug.

-There has recently been a movement in the US towards regulation and it is on the DEA Drugs of Concern watch list as well as the National Institute on Drug Abuse identifying kratom as an emerging drug of abuse.
-The U.S. Department of Health and Human Services has even gone as far to recommend that the DEA include kratom as a “Schedule 1” drug, as it currently has no accepted medical use and poses a high potential for abuse.
-It is currently illegal in many countries around the world including Denmark, Australia, Malaysia, and Thailand (one of the countries from which it originates).
-As far as the use of kratom to detox from opioids and as a treatment for depression or anxiety, the Mayo Clinic has stated that kratom is “unsafe and ineffective” regarding these beneficial claims.
+There has recently been a movement in the US towards regulation.
+Kratom is currently on the DEA Drugs of Concern watch list.
+The National Institute on Drug Abuse has also identified kratom as an emerging drug of abuse.
+The U.S. Department of Health and Human Services has even recommended that the DEA include kratom as a “Schedule 1” drug.
+It currently has no accepted medical use and poses a high potential for abuse.
+Kratom is illegal in many countries around the world including Denmark, Australia, Malaysia, and Thailand (one of the countries from which it originates).
+As far as the use of kratom to detox from opioids and as a treatment for depression or anxiety, the Mayo Clinic has stated that it is “unsafe and ineffective.”